dportik/SuperCRUNCH/README.md

 There are currently nine tutorials, which cover the full range of analyses run in the SuperCRUNCH publication.
 These tutorials can be found on the [OSF SuperCRUNCH project page](https://osf.io/bpt94/).
 Each tutorial includes all data and instructions necessary to replicate the analysis.
 The tutorials include:

 - [**Iguania-Fast**](https://osf.io/x5hrm/): Construct a de novo species-level supermatrix for Iguania using "fast" settings (~60 loci, ~1,400 species).
-Takes ~1.5 hours to run and requires 15GB of space.
-Difficulty: Medium.
+    - Takes ~1.5 hours to run and requires 15GB of space.
+    - Difficulty: Medium.
 - [**Iguania-Thorough**](https://osf.io/9gs32/): Construct a de novo species-level supermatrix for Iguania using "thorough" settings (~60 loci, ~1,400 species).
-Takes ~13 hours to run and requires 30GB of space.
-Difficulty: Hard.
+    - Takes ~13 hours to run and requires 30GB of space.
+    - Difficulty: Hard.
 - [**Kaloula-Vouchered**](https://osf.io/zxnq8/): Construct a vouchered population-level UCE supermatrix (~1,800 loci, <20 samples).
-Takes ~20 minutes to run and requires 350MB of space.
-Difficulty: Easy.
+    - Takes ~20 minutes to run and requires 350MB of space.
+    - Difficulty: Easy.
 - [**Kaloula-Species**](https://osf.io/crzp5/): Construct a species-level UCE supermatrix, which is a variation of the above tutorial (~1,800 loci, <20 samples).
-Takes ~20 minutes to run and requires 350MB of space.
-Difficulty: Easy.
+    - Takes ~20 minutes to run and requires 350MB of space.
+    - Difficulty: Easy.
 - [**Trachylepis-Vouchered**](https://osf.io/bgc5z/): Reconstruct a vouchered multi-locus phylogeography dataset from a published study (4 loci, ~100 samples).
-Takes ~1 minute to run and requires 10MB of space.
-Difficulty: Easy.
+    - Takes ~1 minute to run and requires 10MB of space.
+    - Difficulty: Easy.
 - [**Trachylepis-Species**](https://osf.io/umswn/): Construct a species-level supermatrix from a published phylogeography dataset (~4 loci, 7 species).
-Takes ~1 minute to run and requires 10MB of space.
-Difficulty: Easy.
+    - Takes ~1 minute to run and requires 10MB of space.
+    - Difficulty: Easy.
 - [**Callisaurus-Population**](https://osf.io/7gujb/): Construct a de novo multi-locus population-level dataset from multiple published sources (7 loci, ~250 sequences).
 Samples are NOT linked by voucher codes.
-Takes ~1 minute to run and requires 150MB of space.
-Difficulty: Easy.
+    - Takes ~1 minute to run and requires 150MB of space.
+    - Difficulty: Easy.
 - [**Uma-Population**](https://osf.io/e28tu/): Construct a de novo multi-locus population-level dataset from multiple published sources (5 loci, ~200 sequences).
 Samples are NOT linked by voucher codes.
-Takes ~1 minute to run and requires 75MB of space.
-Difficulty: Easy.
+    - Takes ~1 minute to run and requires 75MB of space.
+    - Difficulty: Easy.
 - [**Hyperoliid-Outgroup**](https://osf.io/q9nyx/): Incorporate published sequences (from GenBank) from an outgroup family with unpublished sequences from an ingroup family to create a species-level supermatrix (6 loci, ~350 species).
-Takes ~5 minutes and requires 100MB of space.
-Difficulty: Medium.
+    - Takes ~5 minutes to run and requires 100MB of space.
+    - Difficulty: Medium.

 ## Got a question, need some help, or have a suggestion?